SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *logMessage(logLevel :: OneOf(kLogInfo, kLogWarn, kLogCritical, kLogOff), message :: String)*
 Sends the given message to the log file, if the supplied log level is at the same or a more critical level than the current log level.
 If *logLevel* is *kLogOff*, the message will be written to the log file, even if logging has been disabled completely by *setLogLevel(kLogOff)* previously.

+***

+## Controller Actions
+The functions in this section are a little bit special.
+Although they can be called from your code as well, they are meant to be used as [actions for controller functions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#actions).
+Therefore, they will be configured for controller functions using the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

+#### *setDebug(debug :: Boolean)*
+Enables or disables debugging. *debug* must be either *true* or *false*.
+Note: This function is identical to the one described above in the [Debugging and Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) section.

+#### *setLogLevel(logLevel :: OneOf("Info", "Warn", "Critical", "Off"))*
+Sets the log level. *logLevel* must be one of "Info", "Warn", "Critical" or "Off", where "Info" is the most verbose one.
+Note: This function is identical to the one described above in the [Debugging and Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) section.

+#### *increaseLogLevel()*
+Increases the log level, i.e. makes the log information more verbose.
+Note: This function is identical to the one described above in the [Debugging and Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) section.

+#### *decreaseLogLevel()*
+Decreases the log level, i.e. makes the log information less verbose.
+Note: This function is identical to the one described above in the [Debugging and Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) section.

+#### *pushButton(number :: Integer)*
+Virtually pushes the button with the given number.

+#### *rotateDial(number :: Integer, direction :: OneOf("Increase", "Decrease"))*
+Virtually rotates the rotary dial with the given number. *direction* must be one of "Increase" or "Decrease".

+#### *switchToggle(type :: OneOf("1WayToggle", "2WayToggle"), number :: Integer, state :: OneOf("On", "Off"))*
+Virtually switches the toggle switch with the given number. *state* must be one of "On" or "Off" for 2-way toggle switches and "On" for 1-way toggle switches.
+The type of the toggle switch must be passed as *type*, one of "1WayToggle" and "2WayToggle".

+#### *setMode(mode :: String)*
+Switches the currently active mode for the hardware controller.
+See the [plugin reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) for an in depth explanation of all available modes.

+#### *startSimulation(simulator :: String := false)*
+Starts a simulation game.
+If the simulator name is not provided, the first one in the list of configured simulators on the *General* tab in the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup) is used.

+#### *stopSimulation()*
+Stops the currently running simulation game.

+#### *shutdownSystem()*
+Displays a dialog and asks, whether the PC should be shutdown.
+Use with caution.

+#### *enablePedalVibration()*
+Enables the pedal vibration motors, that might be mounted to your pedals.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *disablePedalVibration()*
+Disables the pedal vibration motors, that might be mounted to your pedals.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *enableFrontChassisVibration()*
+Enables the chassis vibration bass shakers that might be mounted to the front of your simulation rig.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *disableFrontChassisVibration()*
+Disables the chassis vibration bass shakers that might be mounted to the front of your simulation rig.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *enableRearChassisVibration()*
+Enables the chassis vibration bass shakers that might be mounted to the rear of your simulation rig.
+AThis action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *disableRearChassisVibration()*
+Disables the chassis vibration bass shakers that might be mounted to the rear of your simulation rig.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *disableRearChassisVibration()*
+Disables the chassis vibration bass shakers that might be mounted to the rear of your simulation rig.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

+#### *startMotion()*
+Starts the motion feedback system of your simulation rig.
+This action function is provided by the "Motion Feedback" plugin and is available depending on the concrete configuration.

+#### *stopMotion()*
+Stops the motion feedback system of your simulation rig and brings the rig back to its resting position.
+This action function is provided by the "Motion Feedback" plugin and is available depending on the concrete configuration.